actions-marketplace-validations/itzzjb_dockai/README.md

 # DockAI

-**University Thesis Project: Two-Stage LLM Pipeline for Optimized Dockerfile Generation**
+**Production-Ready Two-Stage LLM Pipeline for Optimized Dockerfile Generation**

-DockAI is a production-ready Python CLI tool designed to intelligently analyze a software repository and generate a production-ready, optimized Dockerfile.
+DockAI is a robust, enterprise-grade Python CLI tool designed to intelligently analyze a software repository and generate a production-ready, optimized Dockerfile.
 It uses a novel two-stage LLM pipeline to first understand the project structure ("The Brain") and then architect the build environment ("The Architect").

+## ✨ Key Features

+*   **Two-Stage Pipeline**: Separates analysis (cheap/fast) from generation (smart/expensive) for cost-efficiency.
+*   **Intelligent Scanning**: Uses `pathspec` to fully respect `.gitignore` and `.dockerignore` patterns (including wildcards like `*.log` or `secret_*.json`).
+*   **Robust & Reliable**: Built-in automatic retries with exponential backoff for all AI API calls to handle network instability.
+*   **Observability**: Structured logging with a `--verbose` mode for deep debugging and transparency.
+*   **Security First**: Generates non-root, multi-stage builds by default.

 ## 🧠 Architecture